 I am reviewing some samples I got from CBD Clinic.
 I received no money to do this review and the samples I received had no influence on my commentary.
-They are currently running a campaign to get a product to market.
-Please see that HERE.

 “The CBD CLINIC product line was developed to provide an entirely new class of non-prescription topical medications that offer Revolutionary Relief™ to the billions of people living with pain.
 Our mission is to help people throughout the world be as pain-free as possible.